privacyidea/privacyidea/doc/policies/authentication.rst

 are processed.
 I.e. the parameters ``user``, ``pass`` and ``realm`` can be modified prior to authentication.

-This is usefull if either information needs to be stripped or added to such a parameter.
+This is useful if either information needs to be stripped or added to such a parameter.
 To accomplish that, the mangle policy can do a regular expression search and replace using the keyword *user*, *pass* (password) and *realm*.